NJ1219/UofT-FinTech-Projects/Week-6 PyViz/README.md

 In this homework assignment, we have helped Harold accomplish the following tasks:

-1. Complete a notebook of rental analysis
+1. Complete a jupyter notebook of rental analysis
-2. Create a dashboard of interactive visualizations to explore the market data
+2. Create a PyViz dashboard of interactive visualizations to explore the market data